-GDA has been going for over 50 years and we offer a range of help for people that are a parent/caregiver for dyslexic children or dyslexic adults.
+GDA has been going for over 50 years and we offer a helpline for people that are a parent/caregiver for dyslexic children or dyslexic adults.
 We have assessors and tutors connected to us.

 Browse our site for tutors we’ve verified so you know they are qualified, experienced, and safe.

 Find the latest news and events from the Gloucestershire Dyslexia Association.

 Send us an email onand we will get back to you.

 Use our helpline manned by a volunteer, to ask questions.